-OSB currently offers five graduate degree programs; Executive MBA, MBA, Master's in Finance, Master's in Human Resource Management and Master's in Business Analytics.
+OSB currently offers five graduate degree programs: executive MBA, MBA, master in finance, master of arts in human resource management, and master of science in business analytics.

-For transfer of credits from one Master's Degree to an OSB graduate degree, no more than 9 credits (12 credits in the case of the MBA program) are transferable provided they are not credits earned by an internship, thesis or practicum, and degree minimum residency requirement is maintained.
-Normally, credits counted toward another graduate degree at AUB or another institution may be transferred to OSB even if they have already been used to satisfy requirements for another awarded graduate degree.
+For transfer of credits from one master's degree to an OSB graduate degree, no more than 9 credits (12 credits in the case of the MBA program) are transferable provided they are not credits earned by an internship, thesis or practicum, and degree minimum residency requirement is maintained.
+Normally, credits counted towards another graduate degree at AUB, or another institution may be transferred to OSB even if they have already been used to satisfy requirements for another awarded graduate degree.
 Students applying for dual graduate degree, one of which is the MBA, must complete at least 54 credits to fulfill dual degree graduation requirement.
-In the case of dual specialized master's degrees, student must complete at least 48 credits to fulfill dual specialized master's degree graduation requirement.
+In the case of dual specialized master's degrees, students must complete at least 48 credits to fulfill dual specialized master's degree graduation requirement.